larryknaebelobsidian/kingdom/Proposition 149. This Kingdom is preceded by the conflagration of 2 Pet 3 10-13..md

 tags:
   - toc
 ---
+# Proposition 149.
+This Kingdom is preceded by the conflagration of 2 Pet 3 10-13.

 LSB
 Copyright © 2021 by The Lockman Foundation.
 All rights reserved.
 Managed in partnership with Three Sixteen Publishing Inc. [lsbible.org](https://www.lsbible.org/)